-The liability for long service leave is recognised and measured at the present value of expected future payments to be made in respect of services provided by employees up to the reporting date using the projected unit credit method.
-Consideration is given to expected future wage and salary levels, experience of employee departures, and periods of service.
+The liability for long service leave is recognised and measured at the present value of expected future payments to be made in respect of services provided by employees up to the reporting date.
+Consideration is given to expect future wage and salary levels, experience of employee departures, and periods of service.
 Expected future payments are discounted using market yields at the reporting date on national government bonds with terms to maturity and currencies that match, as closely as possible, the estimated future cash outflows.